askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 ------

-## 1. Prepare the askui Development Environment
+## 1. Prepare the AskUI Development Environment

-### Install and initialize askui
+### Install and initialize AskUI

 First, go to the directory where you have your node.js project.
 If you don't have one, you can create it with `npm init`

-Then, use the commands below to install askui alongside a few additional tools:
+Then, use the commands below to install AskUI alongside a few additional tools:
 ```bash
 npm i -D askui typescript ts-node @types/jest ts-jest jest
 npx askui init # this generates a askui suite within the project directory
 ```

-After creating the **askui suite**, add your credentials in `helper/jest.setup.ts`:
+After creating the **AskUI suite**, add your credentials in `helper/jest.setup.ts`:

 ```ts
  aui = await UiControlClient.build({